Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-for-Arduino-education-pack.md

 **Hardware Connection**

 Please follow the same color line to connect each sensor on the board.
+Connect the Grove water atomization cable to D2.

 <div align=center><img width = 400 src="https://files.seeedstudio.com/wiki/beginnerKit-5-projects/Smart-Humidifier/hummmm.png"/></div>

 **Arduino Instructions**

-1. Follow the connection picture connect all the sensor on the board.
+**Step 1**.
+Follow the connection picture connect all the sensor on the board.

-2. Copy the code stick on the Aruino IDE then upload it.
+**Step 2**.
+Copy the code stick on the Aruino IDE then upload it.

-3. Prepare a contain with full water then put the water atomization on the water.
+**Step 3**.
+Prepare a contain with full water then put the water atomization on the water.

 !!!Note
     Prepare some tissue put on the water, let the water atomization keep afloat.
 The function of tissue is lead water to the transducer and keep upper side of transducer above water.